AllenXuuu/DCR/README.md

 |**DCR**            |19.2|41.2|

 ##### EGTEA GAZE+
+We continue to work on EGTEA GAZE+ to improve models.
 | Method        | Top-5       | Recall@5   |
 | -----------   | ----------- | ----------- |
 |DMR            |55.7|38.1|